 A famous one you’ve been hearing in a lot of pop songs over the years is the calypso strum.

-We highly recommend you to check some YouTube vids, mostly because a simple notation format might not be enough.
+We highly recommend you to take some Ukulele lessons, mostly because a simple notation format might not be enough.

 You need to hear the example to understand it better – have fun learning!

-Tips for a clean Strum – How to strum a Ukulele
+Tips for a clean Ukulele Strum – How to strum a Ukulele

 Before you leave, we have some tips that can help you improve your strumming technique exponentially once you start applying them all at the same time.